flutter/website/src/development/platform-integration/ios/app-extensions.md

 1. Open the target settings in Xcode.
 1. Navigate to the **Signing & Capabilities** tab.
 1. Select **+ Capability** then **App Groups**.
+1. Choose which App Group you want to add the target from one of two options:
+    1. Select an App Group from the list.
-1. Select or create the App Group.
+    1. Click **+** to add a new App Group.

 {{site.alert.note}}
   You must be signed in to your Apple Developer account.